Code-Institute-Submissions/FatimaPortfolio/README.md

 ## 6. Credits

 ### 6.1.
 Content
-All the text in this website was made by myself for this milestone project.
+All the text in this website was made by myself.

-I took inspiration from [Haley Schafer](https://www.haleyschafer.com/).
+For this first milestone project I took inspiration from the following websites :[Haley Schafer](https://www.haleyschafer.com/) and [Seán Halpin](https://www.seanhalpin.io/).

 ### 6.2.
 Media